||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Mordussen shrugged.
 “And what did these letters say, Mr Mortimer?”

-“You told my doctor that I was being treated for schizophrenia, which is news to me.
+“You told my doctor that I am being treated for schizophrenia, which is news to me.
 The other specialist instead confirmed what I have been trying to tell you for years.
 I am not mentally ill.
 My depression and anxiety are down to gender dysphoria,” said Susan, glaring at Mordussen.
-“I have forgiven my doctor, who simply followed your advice.
-I can forgive the sisters at the orphanage and my foster carers when they punished me for stealing clothes, for they could not understand what was going through my head all those years.
+“I am now under his care.
+I have forgiven my doctor, who simply followed your advice.
+I also forgive my foster carers and the sisters at the orphanage, who hated how I grew my hair and punished me for stealing clothes, for even I did not understand what was going through my head.
 I can even forgive the hand of fate that left me unlikely to have a family of my own.
 I cannot, however, forgive you.
 You came close to convincing me that I was going mad.”

 “That is a little strong, Mr Mortimer.”